 As a property manager, you may be faced with a claim that has affected individual flats or units and the common parts too.
 Putting forward a building surveyor to assist with the entire claim – in the demises and in the common areas as well – will help to reassure the insurer that the claim is being handled expeditiously and accurately.
 That is why many insurers are content for the policyholder to use a surveyor familiar with them and the building.
 The surveyor’s cost will be paid for by the insurer, as part of the cost of the claim.

-Especially for complex claims, a surveyor can bring in other professionals as required – such as structural engineers.
-Who is better placed than to close a claim off, confident that works have been done to the required standard?
+Especially for complex claims, a surveyor can bring in other professionals as required – such as a structural engineer.
+Who is better placed than a surveyor to close off a claim, confident that works have been completed to the required standard?
 The surveyor, acting in the best interests of the policyholder.

-In a blocks of flats setting, the most common claim is escape of water – and the consequences can be disastrous to multiple apartments and the shared areas too.
-We can also help with flood, fire and storm damage, and subsidence claims too.
-When a worrying crack appears, call us in first to assess the damage and help you decide if an insurance claim can be made.
+In a blocks of flats setting, the most common claim is escape of water – and the consequences can be disastrous for multiple apartments and the shared areas too.
+We can also help with fire, flood, storm damage and subsidence claims too.
+When a worrying crack appears, call us in first to assess the damage, helping you decide if an insurance claim can be made legitimately.

 Most blocks of flats policies have ‘trace and access’ cover, so a surveyor can assist in tracing leaks in the first place, the cost of which can be covered by the building’s insurance policy.
 The quicker the problem is found, the cost of the claim is likely to be lower.